Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 collection, as well as some random books that will be featured on the public area of the website for any site visitors.

+Another planned upgrade would allow more books to be added each day, while enabling a revenue stream as an Amazon Associate.
+This upgrade consists of replacing the Google Custom Search API currently used to find book cover images with an Amazon API that returns images for their book products.
+This restricts the image search work only when locating products that Amazon has, but their product database is extensive, so most books can be found without any issues.
+As a benefit, however, this upgrade would allow unlimited image searches every day, and could generate income for the website from purchases made by users referred to Amazon through a link to the book attached to the book image.
+The unlimited image searches per day would be a huge improvement over the current Google Custom Search API which allows up to **100 searches for free** before paying them to allow more searches.
+Google's Custom Search API was used during development because it is easier to access than Amazon's Associate APIs, since the website needs a formal address to even register as an Amazon Associate.
+The documentation from Google is more comprehensive and makes their API easier to implement as well.

 [1]: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates
 [2]: http://exploreflask.com/en/latest/static.html